 Email us email@example.com

 We want to provide school transport that is safe and stress-free for all passengers.
 One of the major worries that parents have is that there will be poor behaviour on school transport.
 We take this very seriously and we are working hard to overcome concerns.
 We spend a lot of time working with schools and operators to make sure any problems are dealt with effectively.
 We will always work with the school involved to try to solve the problem.

 To overcome the concerns of parents, we have a co-ordinated approach to dealing with behavioural problems, including:

-- Seat belts – All of our contracted fleet has seat belts, which must be worn by law
+- Seat belts – All of our contracted fleets has seat belts, which must be worn by law.

 - Supervision – Some buses have dedicated passenger assistants, although these are rare.